Sam-nolimit/Finvest-Usermanagement-service/readme.md

 Proper error handling is implemented throughout the API.
 The application returns appropriate HTTP status codes and error messages to indicate the result of each request.
 SP

-RING BOOT DEVELOPER PROJECT ASSESSMENT
+SRING BOOT DEVELOPER PROJECT ASSESSMENT

 2. User Authentication and Authorization System Project Description: Develop a user authentication and authorization system using Spring